 The Management of Health and Safety at Work Regulations apply to everyone at work and encourage employers to take a more systematic approach to dealing with health and safety by:

-- assessing the risks which affect employees and anyone who might be affected by the site occupier’s work, including contractors;
+- Assessing the risks which affect employees and anyone who might be affected by the site occupier’s work, including contractors;

-- setting up emergency procedures;
+- Setting up emergency procedures;

-- providing training; cooperating with others on health and safety matters, for example, contractors who share the site with an occupier;
+- Providing training; cooperating with others on health and safety matters, for example, contractors who share the site with an occupier;

 - Providing temporary workers, such as contractors, with health and safety information.

-The principles of cooperation, coordination, and communication between organizations underpin the Management of Health and Safety at Work Regulations and the CDM Regulations.
+The principles of cooperation, coordination, and communication between organizations underpin the Management of Health and Safety at Work and CDM Regulations.
 See Section 3.12 on a joint occupation of premises for more information on the Management of Health and Safety at Work Regulations.

-Construction Design and Management (CDM2007) Regulations
+Construction Design And Management (CDM2007) Regulations

 Businesses often engage contractors for construction projects at one time or another to build a plant, convert or extend premises and demolish buildings.
 The CDM 2007 Regulations apply to all construction projects.
 Larger projects which are notifiable have more extensive requirements.